syncfusion-content/wpf-docs/wpf/ComboBox/Editable-Support.md

 ### Suggest

-A list of probable matches will be suggested and displayed in the drop-down list by setting the `AutoCompleteMode` property as Suggest.
+A list of probable matches will be suggested and displayed in the drop-down list by setting the `AutoCompleteMode` property as `Suggest`.
 Suggested items will contain or start with the search text.

 {% tabs %}
 {% highlight C# %}